miriamkw/GluPredKit/README.md

 That's it!
 You can now run the desired command with the mentioned arguments.
 Always refer back to this guide for the correct usage.

+## Usage as a Python Dependency

+TO DO:
+- add example script, example model